 Perhaps this public complaining is a way of showing off how Very Important one has become.
 Or perhaps they really are stretched to the limit.
-Too bad.
-Every job has its down side, but do you want your doctor to write about how disgusting she found your rash?
+Hey, every job has its down side, but do you want your doctor online writing about how disgusting she found your rash?

 We’ve written books—we haven’t become queens and kings of the world.

 4) Don’t grumble in public.
 Especially in print.
 Never online.
 And never about your fellow writers.
 (Unless you are looking to build a reputation contingent on your cruel wit.
 Some do.
-This is not recommended for the average sarcastic person—be certain you are at a comfortable doctorate level of nasty and anti-social enough to pull this off this snarky persona.)
+This is not recommended for the average sarcastic person—you must be at doctorate level of nasty and anti-social enough to pull this off this snarky persona.)

-5) Unless you are writing a professional review, If you don’t like something, keep it to yourself.
+5) Unless you are writing a professional review, if you don’t like something, keep it to yourself.
 I never post a negative review on Amazon or Goodreads, or anywhere else.
 Not because I’m too wimpy to be honest, but because there are enough professional and amateur critics out there and I know how much even the best-intentioned criticism can hurt, and I don’t want to add one more bad word.
 I either give five-stars or I don’t do anything.
 And trust me—writers notice.
-When I get a 4-star review on Amazon from someone I know, oh, I notice.
-Never underestimate the thin skin or pettiness of your fellow writers.
+When I receive a 4-star review on Amazon from someone I know, oh, I notice.
+(And if it’s someone I helped?
+Well, never underestimate the thin skin or pettiness of your fellow writers/me.

 6. Do you plan to write about your life as an author?
 Readers—and you are seeking readers, folks, not just the guffaws of your fellow writers—don’t want to hear complaints about how tired you are, how much you hate writing, and what a grind revision is.
 It’s better not to show how the sausage is made.
 Dazzle readers with great writing; don’t depress them with what is properly meant for your therapist’s ears.